rykerrumsey/upkeep/client/README.md

 # UpKeep client side deploy instructions

 Client side car managment app built using pure javascript as the ui.
 Webpack is being used for automated builds.
+Fully responsive using media queries.
+Fun project to build.

 **THIS ENVIRONMENT SHOULD ONLY BE USED FOR DEVELOPMENT!**